 What Happens If Your Insurance Lapses in Nevada?

 If your insurance lapses in Nevada, you can’t register a motor vehicle.
 If you drive without car insurance, you’re in violation of Nevada law 485.187.
 When an accident occurs that involves an uninsured person, the Nevada Department of Motor Vehicles takes steps to suspend the driver’s license of the owner of the uninsured vehicle, the driver, or both.

 What Happens If I Crash and I’m Not on the Insurance?

 If you crash and you’re not on the insurance, you may face both criminal and civil penalties.
 When you’re at fault for the crash, the other party may file a claim against you personally for compensation.
 In cases where the accident is the other driver’s fault, you may still bring a legal claim against them and their insurance policy just like you would if you had insurance.

 What Happens When Your Auto Insurance Lapses?

 When your auto insurance lapses, you don’t have coverage if you’re in an accident.
 If an accident occurs, you may be personally liable for the damages that result.
 In addition, if you’re driving in a state that requires you to have insurance, you face a criminal charge that likely includes a monetary fine and other penalties.

 Contact Our Attorneys for Car Accidents Without Insurance in Las Vegas

 Have you been in a car accident?
 Did you or another party lack the required insurance?
 We can help.
-At Adam S. Kutner & Associates, we help all of our clients reach the best possible result in their case regardless of the circumstances.
+At Adam S. Kutner Accident & Injury Attorneys, we help all of our clients reach the best possible result in their case regardless of the circumstances.
 Contact us today for a confidential, no-obligation conversation about your case.